Merkel and SPD coalition talks enter final make-or-break phase

 In theory, a “no” from SPD members could hijack the whole process, which would likely result in a new election.

-But the leadership of both camps, while talking tough, signaled that a deal would be reached by November 26.
+But the leadership of both camps, while talking tough, signalled that a deal would be reached by Nov.
+26.

 “If everything is in the coalition treaty, then, damn it, we should be in no doubt about the SPD signing it and enabling a majority,” said Gabriel on Saturday.
 “Now you have to deliver, dear conservatives.”